shinbutou/intern_blackhole/README.md

 * Node.js
 * Express.js

 It also features RWD (responsive web design), enabling swift access via various types of devices seamlessly.
-The whole project was completed through an autodidact process, all main componenets in the project were composed by myself alone.
+The whole project was completed throughout an autodidact process, all main componenets in the project were composed by myself ailone.